Precinct 6: Heybridge

 There are currently no footpaths in the residential areas of Heybridge, although a pathway along the Bass Highway connects the precinct with Sulphur Creek.

-The plan notes a future opportunity to improve local connections by providing a footpath along River Avenue.
+There is future opportunity to improve local connections by providing a footpath along River Avenue.